 The Deely case was the second murder trial in which the lack of a peer-review into Dr Jaber's work was raised as an issue.

-In 2013, the trial of Patrick Connors for the alleged murder of Michael Furlong collapsed following the intervention of Prof Cassidy who wrote to the DPP to inform the prosecutor that, among other issues, Dr Jaber's pathology report into the death of Mr Furlong had not been subject to the necessary peer-review.
+In 2013, the trial of Michael Furlong for the alleged murder of Patrick Connors collapsed following the intervention of Prof Cassidy who wrote to the DPP to inform the prosecutor that, among other issues, Dr Jaber's pathology report into the death of Mr Connors had not been subject to the necessary peer-review.